 This document presents data in several areas: body-related issues that may have been challenges to the perpetrators’ identities, family members who served in the military and/or law enforcement, the shooters’ aspirations to serve in these professions, and the frequent thwarting of these aspirations.
 These different sets of data are presented together to explore possible connections between the shooters’ family role models for masculinity, their own possible sense of damaged manhood, and their own striving to be soldiers or police officers.
 Note: though the focus is on masculine identity, the document also includes female shooters with body-related issues, family members in the military, and military aspirations.

 This document pulls together information on a variety of issues relating to school shooters, including adoption, immigration, fire-setting, marriage, self-injurious behavior, hostage situations, attempts to escape, Nazi interest, satanism, suicide by cop, those who killed family members, and those who have been released from prison.
-It also covers multiple aspects of sexuality, including those shooters who had a history of sexual abuse, those who committed sexual offenses as part of their rampages, and those who identified as gay/homosexual.
+It also covers multiple aspects of sexuality.

 A common misconception about school shooters is that they are typically kids from stable, middle-class families.
 This document presents information on the families of shooters, including factors such as divorce, domestic violence, child abuse, criminal behavior, and parental alcoholism and drug addiction.
 The percentage of broken homes and dysfunctional familes is very high.

 This document answers frequently asked questions about school shootings, with links to other resources that provide more comprehensive information.